Information recoverability of noisy quantum states: Introduction

 It is natural to ask how a quantum channel $\cN$ affects the information stored in quantum states.
-The minimum fidelity~\cite{Barnum2000,Bennett1997,DiVincenzo1998} of some initial state $\proj{\psi}$ and the final state $\cN(\proj{\psi})$ is the one we often use to answer this question: $F_{\min}(\cN) \equiv \min_{\ket{\psi}} F(\proj{\psi}, \cN(\proj{\psi}))$.
-While this minimum fidelity may serve as a proper measure for the preservation of quantum information, it is not appropriate for quantifying how well a quantum channel preserves shadow information encoded in a quantum state.
+The minimum fidelity~\cite{Barnum2000,Bennett1997,DiVincenzo1998} of some initial state $\proj{\psi}$ and the final state $\cN(\proj{\psi})$ is the one we often use to answer this question.
+But this method is not appropriate for quantifying how well a quantum channel preserves shadow information.
 Take the completely phase damping channel $\cN_{\rm PD}(\rho) = Z\rho Z$ as an example.
 While $F_{\min}(\cN_{\rm PD}) = 0$, the expectation value of a diagonal observable (e.g., observable $Z$) is unaffected.
 Similarly, other fidelity-based measures such as average fidelity and entanglement fidelity~\cite{schumacher1996sending,Barnum2000} are not suitable to depict the shadow information preservation either.
-Some other measures for information preservation are various channel capacities, where each channel capacity quantifies a quantum channel's utility to transfer information for a certain purpose.
-For example, the classical capacity~\cite{holevo1973bounds, schumacher1997sending, holevo1998capacity} gives the highest rate at which classical information can be reliably transmitted with an asymptotically vanishing error.
+Some other measures for information preservation are various channel capacities (e.g., classical capacity~\cite{holevo1973bounds, schumacher1997sending, holevo1998capacity}), where each channel capacity quantifies a quantum channel's utility to transfer information for a certain purpose.
 However, these capacities are derived in asymptotic settings with multiple uses of the channel, and thus are not proper guides to practical tasks with finite quantum resources to some extent.
-Naturally, the following key questions then arise: \begin{enumerate} \item \textit{What is a proper way to quantify the level of shadow information preservation or destruction by a quantum channel?} \item \textit{How to quantify the cost of retrieving a certain piece of shadow information given it is preserved?} \end{enumerate}
+Naturally, the following key questions then arise: \begin{enumerate} \item \textit{What is a proper way to quantify the level of shadow information preservation by a\\ quantum channel?} \item \textit{How to quantify the cost of retrieving a certain piece of shadow information given\\ it is preserved?} \end{enumerate}